IanHefflefinger/JavaProgrammingMasterclassForSoftwareDevelopers/CodingExercises/README.md

 How it works:

--Each project starts with a requirements definition around a specific goal(s) for the project.
+-Each project starts with a requirements definition around a specific goal(s) for the project (can be found in each projects README)

 -Java code is submitted through the Udemy platform